phusion/open-vagrant-boxes/README.md

 <img src="http://blog.phusion.nl/wp-content/uploads/2013/11/vagrant.png" height="150">
 <img src="http://blog.phusion.nl/wp-content/uploads/2013/11/docker.png" height="150">

 This repository contains definitions for various Docker-friendly [Vagrant](http://www.vagrantup.com/) base boxes.
-These boxes are based on Ubuntu 12.04, and differ from the ones provided in by vagrantup.com in the following ways:
+There are boxes that are based on Ubuntu 12.04, and boxes that are based on Ubuntu 14.04.
+They differ from the ones provided by vagrantup.com in the following ways:

  * We provide 2 virtual CPUs by default, so that the boxes can make better use of multicore hosts.
  * We provide more RAM by default: 1 GB.
  * We provide a bigger virtual hard disk: around 40 GB.
  * We use LVM so that partitioning is easier.
- * Our default kernel version is 3.8 (instead of 3.2), so that you can use [Docker](http://www.docker.io/) out-of-the-box.
+ * On the Ubuntu 12.04 version, our default kernel version is 3.8 (instead of 3.2), so that you can use [Docker](http://www.docker.io/) out-of-the-box.
  * [The memory cgroup and swap accounting](http://docs.docker.io/en/latest/installation/ubuntulinux/#memory-and-swap-accounting) are turned on, for some Docker features.
  * Chef is installed via the Ubuntu packages that they provide, instead of via RubyGems.
 This way the box doesn't have to come with Ruby by default, making the environment cleaner.
  * Our VMWare Fusion boxes integrate VMWare Tools into DKMS.
 That way, any kernel upgrades won't break VMWare Tools (and thus Shared Folders): the Tools will be automatically rebuilt on every kernel upgrade.